 Detected alterations of the intestinal microbiome showed associations with the degree of LPTR:

 We found that the different degrees of LPTR were inversely associated with the measured IM alpha-diversity parameters (Figure 2 C).
 Thus, compared to healthy controls, individuals with hepatopathy and liver fibrosis (TukeyHSD, FDR corrected P value <0.05) as well as with liver cirrhosis (p <0.001) showed significantly decreased levels for both d-OTUs and Chao1-index values.
-In line with the found alterations of AIH and non-AIH hepatopathy control samples, for Shannon-index values we could not detect such associations for the different degrees of LPTR (p = NS; data not shown).
+In line with the found alterations of AIH and non-AIH hepatopathy control samples, for Shannon-index values we could not detect such associations for the different degrees of LPTR (not significant,; data not shown).

 Markers of bacterial translocation are associated with intestinal microbiome alpha diversity: